dqbd/ts-math-evaluate/thesis/text/analysis/1_static-typing.md

 One of the primary goals of Flow is to provide type soundness, the ability to catch every error that might happen in runtime at compile-time, no matter how likely it is to happen.
 A valid Flow code can provide developers with some guarantees about the type a value has in runtime, at the expense of catching errors, which are unlikely to happen in runtime.

 Both Flow and TypeScript are similar regarding features as of the time of writing.
-Most of the type-safety differences between Flow and TypeScript have been addressed with the newer versions of TypeScript, even though a type system is a specific non-goal by the TypeScript team [@TypeScriptDesignGoals].
+Most of the type-safety differences between Flow and TypeScript have been addressed with the newer versions of TypeScript, even though a "provably correct" type system is a specific non-goal by the TypeScript team [@TypeScriptDesignGoals].
 However, developers must opt-in to these features by setting `"strict"` to `"true"` in `tsconfig.json`, whereas these features are enabled by default in Flow.

 ## TypeScript